3ln1c0/nicomultitool/README.md

 # Nico Multitool
 Welcome!
 You are on the Nico Multitool download page.
-This MultiTool includes functions designed to be used on a school PC.
+This MultiTool includes a variety of functions that can be useful.

 For educational purposes only.